martynalok/awesome-cloud-native/README.md

 - [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) - Bootstrap Kubernetes the hard way on Google Cloud Platform.
 No scripts.
 - [kubicorn](https://github.com/kris-nova/kubicorn-fork) - Create, manage, snapshot, and scale Kubernetes infrastructure in the public cloud.
 - [mosn-tutorial](https://github.com/mosn/mosn-tutorial) - Tutorial for MOSN and Istio Service Mesh.
+- [How to Provision an EKS Kubernetes Cluster with Terraform](https://spacelift.io/blog/how-to-provision-aws-eks-kubernetes-cluster-with-terraform) -  Tutorial on provisioning an AWS EKS Kubernetes cluster with Terraform.

 ## UI